microsoft/language-server-protocol/specification.md

 	 * is sent from the server to the client and the file is not open in the editor
 	 * (the server has not received an open notification before) the server can send
 	 * `null` to indicate that the version is known and the content on disk is the
-	 * truth (as speced with document content ownership).
+	 * truth (as specced with document content ownership).
 	 *
 	 * The version number of a document will increase after each change, including
 	 * undo/redo.
 The number doesn't need to be consecutive.